 3. Cook the couscous.
 While the veggies roast, cook 1 cup of the couscous according to package instructions.
 Fluff with a fork, cover, and set aside.

 4. Combine veggies & couscous.
 In a large bowl toss the veggies with the cooked couscous.
-Optional: top with crumbled feta cheese & minced herbs.
+Top with crumbled feta cheese & minced herbs.
 Serve & enjoy!

 Notes